The Condor Heroes 95

-The Condor Heroes 95 is a Hong Kong television series adapted from Louis Cha's novel The Return of the Condor Heroes.
+The Condor Heroes 95 is a Hong Kong wuxia television series adapted from the novel The Return of the Condor Heroes by Jin Yong.
 It was first broadcast on TVB Jade in Hong Kong in 1995.
-Many of the cast from The Legend of the Condor Heroes (1994) reprised their roles in this series, such as Lau Dan (Hung Tsat-kung) and Wayne Lai (Chow Pak-tung).
-In addition, Jason Pai reprised his breakthrough role as Kwok Ching, whom he previously portrayed in The Legend of the Condor Heroes (1976) and The Return of the Condor Heroes (1976).
+Many of the cast from The Legend of the Condor Heroes (1994) reprised their roles in this series, such as Lau Dan (Hong Qigong) and Wayne Lai (Zhou Botong).
+In addition, Jason Pai reprised his breakthrough role as Guo Jing, whom he previously portrayed in The Legend of the Condor Heroes (1976) and The Return of the Condor Heroes (1976).

-Cast

-Note: Some of the characters' names are in Cantonese romanisation.